TinkerYpsi/SerialCommandHandler/README.md

 ## What is it for?

-This library is meant to simplify connecting serial string commands to underlying functions in your library without requiring those functions to know anything about the serial interface.
+This library is meant to simplify connecting serial string commands to underlying functions in your Arduino code without requiring those functions to know anything about the serial interface.

 Given commands in the serial monitor of the form